John Dinkeloo: Notable works

 When Saarinen's office was designing the Deere & Company Administrative Center in 1964, Dinkeloo pushed the use of exposed steel.
 He found one kind that had been used for coal-hopper cars in the 1930s, which corroded to yield a dense oxide protective coating.
 He had a difficult time convincing manufacturers that it could work and would not be too thick to weld.
 Nonetheless, he pursued this idea and the firm continued to use these materials.

 Advances in glass

-As early as general manager at Eero Saarinen's form, Dinkeloo showed intense interest in the application of glass at that time.
+As early as general manager at Eero Saarinen's firm, Dinkeloo showed intense interest in the application of glass at that time.
 Dinkeloo saw that glass would reduce the heat load.
 When the firm began designing the Bell Lab Development Center in Holmdel, N.J., in 1962, Dinkeloo, inspired by Bell Lab's work with metallized polyester film on air balloons, developed a process of putting the solution on glass and then laminating the two panes in a vacuum so that it would not stripe.